eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

 size, again balancing User privacy against load on their systems.

-If a batch of attestations is used in a rotating fashion, the validity period of an attestation can be longer without impacting the User’s privacy.
+If a batch of attestations is used in a rotating fashion, the validity period of an attestation can be longer without impacting the User's privacy.
 However, every time the attestations expire, the Provider will need to issue a full batch of attestations, instead of just a single one.
 This is regardless of whether all attestations in the batch have